PeterCamilleri/CX16/utilities/branches/README.md

 this basic set with several improvements:

 **Long Branches:** The standard branch instruction only has an 8-bit range.
-This means that it can only reach so far before you encounter the following error:
+This means that it can only reach so far before you encounter the following dreaded
+error:

     mysh>ca65 -l tools\too_far.lst tools\too_far.a65
     tools\too_far.a65(5): Error: Range error (128 not in [-128..127])